fong-lab/fong-lab-old-website/join/index.md

 If you are interested in applying for one of the open positions, please send an email to [ming-fai.fong@bme.gatech.edu](mailto:ming-fai.fong@bme.gatech.edu), formatted according to the following instructions:
 -	Subject: "Histology Position" -or- Subject: "Instrumentation Position" (depending on which position you are applying for)
--	Body: Please write a brief statement of interest that addresses the following: (1) Who are you?
-(2) Why you are interested in our lab’s research?
-(3) Why you are specifically interested in and/or qualified for the open position?
-(4) What times could you be available for an interview during the period between December 7-14, 2022?
+-	Body: Please write a brief statement of interest with the following information: (1) Introduce yourself.
+(2) Discuss why you are interested in our lab’s research.
+(3) Discuss why you are specifically interested in and/or qualified for the open position.
+(4) List times you could be available for an interview during the period between December 7-14, 2022.
+(5) List email contact information for two professional references.
 -	Attachment: resume or CV (max 2 pages)

 note: If you are applying for both positions, send separate emails and tailor your email to the specific position.
 Applying to one vs two positions will have no bearing on how your application is evaluated.